Comparative Study of Virtual Machines and Containers for DevOps Developers: Background

-A virtual machine is nothing but an application environment which imitates dedicated hardware.
-Using such an environment allows user to utilize the resources of its machine efficiently.
-A virtual machine uses a specialized software, a hypervisor which emulates the hardware resources, which enables the virtual machines to share the resources.
-This limits cost of additional hardware by utilizing the resources of a single machine efficiently.
-Reducing the number of hardware resources leads to reduce in power and as well as cooling demands, which further reduces the management efforts in managing resources.
-Vendors such as VMware, Oracle and Microsoft dominate the market with their products in this field.
+A virtual machine (VM) is a software implementation of a computer system that can run applications and operating systems in an isolated environment.
+A hypervisor, a specialized software, creates a virtualized layer over the physical hardware, which is then used by virtual machines to emulate the necessary hardware resources \cite{bib5}.
+The hypervisor manages and allocates the physical resources such as CPU, memory, and storage, to the virtual machines running on top of it.
+This enables multiple virtual machines to share the resources of a single physical machine, thereby reducing the cost of additional hardware.
+The consolidation of hardware resources leads to a reduction in power and cooling demands, which in turn reduces the management efforts in managing resources.
+Industry leaders such as VMware, Oracle, and Microsoft have developed and popularized VM technology.